-5.3.1 IDENTIFICATION OF SPECIES IMPACTS
+5.3.1 IDENTIFICATION OF SPECIES' IMPACTS

 Article 13 requires Member States to: "...identify the pathways which require priority action because of the volume of species or of the potential damage caused by the species entering the Union through those pathways."
-To assess the magnitude of impact (damage) of an invasive alien species, we allocated a "risk-score" (from 1-12) per species as a proxy for species impact.
+To assess the magnitude of impact (damage) of an invasive alien species, we allocated a "risk-score" (from 1-12) to every species as a proxy for species impact.
 The calculation of these scores was based on the environmental impact protocol "ISEIA" (Invasive Species Environmental Impact Assessment; Branquart et al, 2009; Vanderhoeven et al., 2015).
-This protocol was developed to classify alien species according to their level of impact in Belgium and allocate alien species to the different hazard categories of the Harmonia information system1, in an attempt to minimize the use of subjective opinions and to warrant the transparency and repeatability of the assessment process (Daehler et al., 2004, Vanderhoeven et al., 2017).
+This protocol was developed to classify alien species according to their level of impact in Belgium and allocate alien species to the different hazard categories of the Harmonia information system, in an attempt to minimize the use of subjective opinions and to warrant the transparency and repeatability of the assessment process (Daehler et al., 2004, Vanderhoeven et al., 2017).

 The allocation of scores to individual species is based on semi-quantitive scores for four different elements of impact.
 It takes into account four criteria, matching the last steps of the invasion process: (i) dispersal potential, (ii) colonization of natural habitats, (iii) adverse ecological impacts on native species, (iv) alteration of ecosystem functions.
-ISEIA scores were already available for 28 of the 49 species of the Union List species (ias.biodiversity.be), based on systematic assessment by expert panels through the Harmonia information system.
-The remaining 21 species for which no ISEIA impact score was available for Belgium (TABLE 2), a score for the four different variables (i-iv) was attributed by experts for each species, based on species information in literature and databases.
+A score for the four different variables (i-iv) was attributed by experts for each species, based on species information in literature and databases and following the scoring guidelines of the ISEIA prototcol.
+Although ISEIA scores were already available for 48 of the 66 species of the Union List species (ias.biodiversity.be; prioritization report 1), these scores were validated and adapted where necessary in the light of newly available species information.